-Katakutu Memory Walks
+Karakutu Memory Walks

 Karakutu Association was set up in January 2014 as a dream of Emrah Gürsel and Özlem Yalçınkaya, who both had extensive previous civil society experience.
 What brought them together was the belief that a more democratic society required a process of individual freedom and the development of a critical eye towards the past.
 Emrah Gürsel states that Karakutu “is an organization that was founded on the idea that the state and society cannot become democratic because of Turkey’s lack of concern for the main reasons behind the violence and injustices that have been going on for the last one hundred years.”
 With these in mind, the two embarked on building methods that could help people who use the same public spaces but come from different backgrounds and have different experiences, to come together, start a dialogue and better know each other.
 Their first objective was to find a practical way of bringing together the two important fields of dealing with the past and youth studies.
 In the meantime, they studied many different practices both in Turkey and abroad, and carried out study visits.
 Having considered many options, the idea that excited them the most and pushed them to take action was “Memory Walks.”
 After having nurtured the idea for a while, they began the formalities for setting up the association.
-They thought that the metaphor which best translates the idea of what they want to do was “black box[1]”.
+While they were thinking about the name, they agreed that the metaphor which best translates the idea of what they want to do was “black box[1]”.
 Of course, they were not alone in this journey, encouraged by a lot of friendship, support and contribution from civil society and academy.

 Following the preparatory stage of the project, the first memory walks were held in Beyoğlu and Şişli.
 Today, the Memory Walks route has expanded to include Beşiktaş, Cağaloğlu, Yeldeğirmeni, Sultanahmet, and Balat along with Beyoğlu and Şişli.
 Moreover, memory walks for adults are being held since 2018.
 Since February 2015, a total of 64 Memory Walks have been organized.
-941 young people and adults participated in these walks.
+961 young people and adults participated in these walks.
 236 young people participated as narrators.

 [1] Black box, or flight record, is an electronic recording device placed in an aircraft for the purpose of facilitating the investigation of aviation accidents and incidents.